xlfe/bms-tools/JBD_REGISTER_MAP.md

 #### Register 0x01 "Exit factory Mode"
 Write the byte sequence 0x0, 0x0 to exit "Factory Mode."

-Write the byte sequence 0x28, 0x28 to exit "Factory Mode," update the values in the EEROM, and reset the "Error Counts" (0xAA) register to zeroes.
+Write the byte sequence 0x28, 0x28 to exit "Factory Mode," update the values in the EEPROM, and reset the "Error Counts" (0xAA) register to zeroes.

 #### Stored registers:
 <table border="1">